image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 Any further blurring will deteriorate the image completely and make it impossible to find regions correctly.

-## Finding threshold mask in watershed
+## Finding threshold mask for watershed

 Although threshold mask cannot precisely locate the desired regions, it is a crucial algorithm for successful watershed application because you will be using this mask on multiple occasions to significantly improve your output result.
 First of all, it allows us to separate background and foreground of the image.
 It also allows watershed to get a general location of ROIs.
 It even simplifies and improves the search of extrema but we will discuss it a bit later in this article.